Our journey through my dog-eared manual of Theatresports commandments continues with our seventh entry in the series:

 1.)
 The energy or dynamism of the scene is stalling.
 It’s not an uncommon feeling to be in a scene and for it to feel as if it’s just stuck.
 We’re making breakfast, and then we’re making breakfast, and then we’re making breakfast… Someone else enters and… making breakfast at this point probably isn’t likely to put the exploration on firmer footing.
 I’m a big advocate of complementary actions in these moments.
 I’ve given a rough and ready definition above, but in some sense a routine break would be providing a new context, rationale or element that is related to but not a duplicate of the action already underway.
 We’re out of eggs, our breakfast date has arrived early, the gas stove has set the curtains on fire… I sometimes use the albeit strange conceit of “why did the playwright choose to show us this action on this day” as a way of nudging the story forward to the thing that doesn’t always happen, the unique spark that will offset the balance and create momentum.

 2.)
 The scene is meandering over well-worn terrain.
 Especially in the short-form tradition where it is not unlikely that we might face similar scene ask-fors or initiations, it’s not uncommon to face improv deja vu.
 If you’re taking the first steps down an improv path that you have been on many times before, I think breaking both the character’s and the improviser’s routine is critical to keep the exploration fresh and playful.
-We want to be careful of being needlessly “original” (an upcoming commandment), but we should be receptive to opening new doorways and options that may reveal unexplored potentials.
+We want to be careful of being needlessly “original” (an upcoming commandment) but we should be receptive to opening new doorways and options that may reveal unexplored potentials.

 3.)
 The characters or scene has not been ignited.
-I think this advice is a little more contingent on a long-form setting as a three-minute scene can get away with remaining in stasis with charm and emotional build.
+I think this advice is a little more contingent on a long-form setting as a three-minute scene can get away with remaining in stasis with charm and an emotional build.
 In long-form, however, especially styles that are narrative, linear or character-based, we generally need the world as we know it to become tilted, threatened or at odds.
 This isn’t to necessarily suggest that the very first scene of the play requires a major break in routine – scripted plays may loiter in the balance for multiple scenes at first.
-But watching numerous scenes in a row of characters just doing what they always do is unlikely to start to generate energy and interest for you as players or your audience.
+But watching numerous scenes in a row of characters just doing what they always do is unlikely to start to generate energy and interest for you as players or for your audience.

 4.)
 Your improv or scene has become complacent or predictable.
 If we always play the same sorts of roles, or start our favorite games in the same way, or lead scenes into well-worn and previously successful shtick then we’re probably in need of some personal routine breaking.
 If you are fortunate enough to have a regular and frequent outlet, this is perhaps more likely to occur than those in our community who are playing infrequently, although I think unhelpful trends can certainly happen either way.
 This is perhaps the most meta interpretation of this commandment that can encompass our craft and tendencies on a more global level.
 There is a radical potential in improv to push towards change and the new, and we need to be wary of complacency and the expediency of the familiar.
 So if your scenes are starting to become all-too-familiar, break up your own patterns and routines.

-If you’ve explored my website a little, you’ll know that I’m very much into devising complex narrative long-form (sometimes two hours or more in length) and so while I certainly see a value in paralleling others’ choices at times, I generally would fall into the routine breaker column as I’ve found in my own work it is very difficult to stimulate new material and nuances if the company heavily favors “same” over “different”.
-I think this also reveals my innate preference for teaching improv through the lens of story rather than game, although the older I get the more these two terms seem to be almost interchangeable.
+If you’ve explored my website a little, you’ll know that I’m very much into devising complex narrative long-form (sometimes two hours or more in length) and so while I certainly see a value in paralleling others’ choices at times, I generally would fall into the routine breaker column as I’ve found in my own work it is very difficult to stimulate new material and nuances if the company heavily favors “same” over “different. ” I think this also reveals my innate preference for teaching improv through the lens of story rather than game, although the older I get the more these two terms seem to be almost interchangeable.
 Furthermore, there is something enticing about fully embracing this general philosophy of breaking established norms, practices and approaches to our stories and our craft as a community.
 I think this is both the unique potential and challenge of improvisational theatre: we should always strive towards sharing new stories, including new voices in our casts, and joyfully wresting with new ways to tackle the fears and rewards of the unknown.
 Otherwise we’re just endlessly perpetuating a routine, which will inevitably become dull and ineffective.

 If you want to explore some ways to shake up the routine go here.